AlecRust/suitcss-components-alert/README.md

 ### Modifiers

+* `Alert--info` - Applies info colours to the alert
 * `Alert--success` - Applies success colours to the alert
 * `Alert--danger` - Applies danger colours to the alert
 * `Alert--warning` - Applies warning colours to the alert